CDC Data 2017-2022

 0 community reports0 states with reports

-Arkansas (39%), Oklahoma (35%), and Missouri (29%) have the highest AGS prevalence rates, correlating strongly with Lone Star tick populations.
+Arkansas (39%), Oklahoma (35%), and Missouri (29%) show the highest reported AGS prevalence, correlating closely with Lone Star tick populations.

 Underdiagnosis

 AGS is not a nationally notifiable condition.
-The CDC estimates actual cases may be 2-4x higher than reported due to lack of awareness among healthcare providers.
+The CDC estimates actual cases may be 2-4x higher than reported, owing to limited awareness among healthcare providers.

-Cases have increased significantly as Lone Star tick populations expand northward due to climate change.
-New cases are being reported in states previously unaffected.
+Cases have risen as Lone Star tick populations expand northward.
+New cases are being reported in states that were previously unaffected.

 Data compiled from published research studies.
-Alpha-Gal Syndrome is not a nationally notifiable condition in most states.
-Actual prevalence may be significantly higher due to underdiagnosis and underreporting.
-This map is for educational purposes only and should not be used for medical diagnosis.
+Alpha-Gal Syndrome is not a nationally notifiable condition in most states, so actual prevalence may be significantly higher due to underdiagnosis and underreporting.
+This map is for educational purposes only and is not a substitute for medical advice or diagnosis.

-Take our quick sensitivity quiz to understand your risk level, or use our app to check medications and foods for alpha-gal triggers.
+Take our quick sensitivity quiz to understand your risk level, or use the app to check medications and foods for alpha-gal triggers.